frnsys/youtube-batch/readme.md

 * ffmpeg
 * youtube-dl (http://rg3.github.io/youtube-dl/)

 To use, add YouTube urls to `clips.txt`.
+The urls can be either single videos or playlists.

 Then run: